-Fresh, whole berry cranberry sauce is quick and easy to prepare and has a fresh tangy flavor you simply can't get from a can.
-We like to spice ours with a cinnamon stick and some orange peel for extra aromatic flavor.Print
+Homemade cranberry sauce is both quick and easy to prepare and has a fresh tangy flavor you simply can’t get from a can.

 - 12 ounces fresh whole cranberries (about 3 cups)